Re-discovering shibari: Part I

 When does the course start and finish?

-The course starts now and runs for a whole month!
-It is a completely self-paced online course - you decide how fast you go and how much you revise.
-Subscriptions renew automatically until cancelled.
+The course starts now and never ends!
+It is a completely self-paced online course - you decide when you start and when you finish.

 How long do I have access to the course?

-How does a whole month 24/7 sound?
-After enrolling, you have unlimited access to this course for as long as you like until you cancel - across any and all devices you own.
+How does 24/7 sound?
+After purchasing, you have unlimited access to this course, across any and all devices you own.

 What if I am unhappy with the course?